umgbhalla/starred/README.md

 - [kencrocken/FiraCodeiScript](https://github.com/kencrocken/FiraCodeiScript) - Mashup Font of FiraCode and Script12
 - [fffaraz/awesome-cpp](https://github.com/fffaraz/awesome-cpp) - A curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
 Inspired by awesome-... stuff.
 - [lydiahallie/javascript-questions](https://github.com/lydiahallie/javascript-questions) - A long list of (advanced) JavaScript questions, and their explanations :sparkles:
-- [fosslife/awesome-ricing](https://github.com/fosslife/awesome-ricing) - A curated list of awesome tools and technology to help you out with ricing
+- [fosslife/awesome-ricing](https://github.com/fosslife/awesome-ricing) - A curated list of awesome tools and technology to help you out with ricing on linux
 - [rockerBOO/awesome-neovim](https://github.com/rockerBOO/awesome-neovim) - Collections of awesome neovim plugins.
 - [Alonely0/Wallpapers](https://github.com/Alonely0/Wallpapers) - A couple of wallpapers that I've made or modified.
 - [Siddharth11/Colorful](https://github.com/Siddharth11/Colorful) - A curated list of awesome resources to choose your next color scheme